-There are more than 120 wineries to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine.
+There are more than 120 Margaret River wineries to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine.
 Many also serve lunch and dinner so make sure you brace yourself for a day of gluttony!
 When there are so many vineyards to choose from, how do you narrow it down?
 Here are some wineries that I truly loved and would recommend to get your fill of delicious Australian wine and food.
 First things first…

-How to Get to the Margaret River region
+How to get to the Margaret River region

-From Perth your best option is to rent a car to make the drive down south; alternatively, there are a limited number of buses that you can take via South West Coast Lines.
+From Perth your best option is to rent a car to make the drive down south (remember, you drive on the left in Australia – the steering wheel is on the right); alternatively, there are a limited number of buses that you can take via South West Coast Lines.

 Is it possible to do a day trip to the Margaret River region from Perth?
 Yes, but be prepared for a long day of traveling.
 If you are planning on drinking, you’re better off spending a few nights in the region and exploring its pristine beaches, checking out the caves and Boranup Karri Forest, climbing the lighthouse at Cape Naturaliste or going whale watching along the coast.